 James recently served as the chief operating officer for an underserved, minority K-12 school district in rural Arkansas.
-Before that experience, James served as the founding assistant dean of admissions and scholarships for the University of North Texas at Dallas College of Law from 2013 to 2020 leading its admissions, enrollment management, scholarship programming and administration, diversity initiatives, policy administration and admissions accreditation.
+Before that experience, James served as the founding assistant dean of admissions and scholarships for the University of North Texas at Dallas College of Law from 2013 to 2020 leading its admissions, enrollment management, scholarship programming and administration, diversity initiatives, policy administration and admissions compliance and accreditation.

 From 2009 to 2013, James served as the assistant dean for admissions, scholarships and student affairs for the University of Arkansas at Little Rock William H. Bowen School of Law.
 She led the school’s administrative and student programming, including admissions, enrollment management, scholarships, student affairs and diversity initiatives.

 James received B.A. degrees with honors in criminal justice and professional and technical writing from the University of Arkansas at Little Rock in 2003.
-James is a licensed attorney in Arkansas since 2008 and is a member of the Arkansas Bar Association, Dallas Bar Association, various affinity bar associations, and an alumna of the Dall Bar Association We Lead (Women Empowered to Lead) inaugural leadership class of 2018
+James is a licensed attorney in Arkansas since 2008 and is a member of the Arkansas Bar, Arkansas Bar Association, Dallas Bar Association, various affinity bar associations, and an alumna of the Dall Bar Association We Lead (Women Empowered to Lead) inaugural leadership class of 2018.